 James Horner’s music for Glory is both highly reverential and deeply emotional.
 The music is dominated by sweeping strings, military drumbeats, and bugles and trumpets for more dramatic military scenery.
-This is not a brassy war score.
 Of great importance to the score is the Boys Choir of Harlem.
 It was traditional for composers to seek out highly respected English boy choirs, but Horner believed this film should have an American one.
 The kids got a paid air ride to California to work on the music and reportedly their scoring sessions with Horner left many of the crew members (including director Zwick) in tears.
 Horner implements the choir frequently, usually to underscore the noble purpose of the 54th, but also to give “Charging Fort Wagner” a climatic, epic feel.
 Horner incorporates pieces of period music, usually in the form of fife-and-drum marches.
 Reviewers have pointed out, sometimes in an accusatory manner, that Horner borrowed classical pieces of music for this score.
-However, Horner infuses his recreations of classic music with so much of his voice and passion that they still stand out in his own voice.
+However, Horner infuses his recreations of classic music with so much of his voice and passion that they still stand out on their own merit.
 I’ll get to these as I run through the themes and album.
 The commercial album is a tight 42 minutes.
 There is some missing material, but most of it is source music and the original compositions are already well represented on album.
 There also isn’t much in the way of action music which is actually standard for many modern war films but is different for Horner, who would later give the likes of Windtalkers and Enemy at the Gates lengthy and melodramatic action pieces.

 “A Call to Arms” introduces two of the three major themes.
 The first, sung right at the start by the Boys Choir of Harlem, is what I call the Glory theme, though not the main theme.
 I label it the Glory theme because the word is actually in the lyrics: “Blow the horn, play the fife, beat the drum so slowly.
 Blow the horn, play the fife, make the drum beat glory.”
 The Glory theme sounds heavenly in its first iteration and represents the bravery and nobility of the soldiers.
 Horner adds military percussion to underscore the intent of the theme.
 The music takes a more reflective emotional tone with the Main theme on choir (1:00).
 This theme shows the most blatant reference to previous music.
 The first chunk of it is lifted straight from Sergei Profokiev’s ambient choral music for Ivan the Terrible (a historical epic from Stalinist Russia).
 This powerful theme appears in nearly every track.
 The Main theme continues on strings, then starts to build and build with chimes and bugle calls (one of them the Glory theme) joining in.
 This leads to a final crash of chimes as the Union and Confederate meet at the Battle of Antietam.

 “After Antietam” deals with the aftermath of the opening battle.
-The Main theme plays on choir with bugles sounding like they’re coming from the distance.
+The Main theme plays on choir, with bugles sounding like they’re coming from the distance.
 The track takes a more noble tone halfway, ending with the Glory theme on trumpet.
 “Lonely Christmas” immediately introduces another major theme.
 I’m not entirely sure what this theme represents.
 One reviewer suggested that it represents what the soldiers are fighting for, the ideals of home and equality.
 It does accompany several important home front scenes, but I’ve noticed that it also appears prior to pivotal military moments as well.
 I’ll just refer to it as the Soldiers theme, though all three themes are so encompassing of the soldiers that they are nearly interchangeable.
 Several reviewers have noted that this theme borrows from Ralph Vaughan William’s “Fantasia on a Theme by Thomas Tallis.”
 The B-section of the theme does have some of that piece’s strings, but the A section is original as far as I can tell.
 Actually the clearest reference to Williams comes in the “Burning the Town of Darien.”

 “Forming the Regiment” sees the Glory theme on bugle lead to some non-thematic emotional string swelling.
 The Main theme then takes over for a while.
 At 3:30 a traditional fife-and-drum march breaks out as the recruits assemble.
 A minute later the drum beat remains alongside the Main theme and a brief iteration of the Soldiers theme.
 The emotional low point comes with “The Whipping” and “Burning the Town of Darien.”
 In “The Whipping” the Soldiers theme builds up in lamenting fashion on soft strings for the most heartbreaking scene.
 “Burning the Town of Darien” is the most undeniably Horner cue, with emotional swelling strings and a soft choral undercurrent leading to an alteration of the Main theme at 0:49 (this sounds more directly like Vaughan Williams’ “Fantasia” than the Soldiers theme).
 The Main and Soldiers themes intertwine for the remainder of the track.